 One characteristic I noticed was a more forward presentation in the upper midrange which gave an extra presence to female vocals for example and that character at times pushed them past the edge but male vocals remained warm and better toned in general.
 I would say the area in question sits in the 2 to 3kHz region so I would just drop that area around 3dB and call it a day.

 To my ears, the highs are very well executed and detailed.
 They could take a large amount of volume level before distorting.
-Just as in the midrange, they have lots of micro-detail; lots of nuances come through and with plenty of airiness and crystallinity.
+Just as in the midrange, they have lots of micro-detail; lots of nuances come through with plenty of airiness and crystallinity.

 Staging & Dynamics

 The HIFIMAN Stealth Magnet design has a particular character and I could only explain the effect by using this metaphor.
 Imagine every element in a recording within the soundstage to have an aura around it that somewhat smears its pinpoint location.
-Now imagine that aura being removed from each element as to focus its presence within the soundstage in a more precise way.
+Now imagine that aura being removed from each element to focus its presence within the soundstage in a more precise way.

-That said, the imaging and staging capabilities of the HIFIMAN Edition XS are on a very high level that constantly supplies the listener with lots of precision especially comparing class and tier.
+That said, the imaging and staging capabilities of the HIFIMAN Edition XS are on a very high level that constantly supplies the listener with lots of precision especially when comparing class and tier.
 It seems that a certain amount of smear has been lifted by these Stealth Magnets that allows a recording to come through more accurately.

-The soundstage in general is large and wide but it still remains personal and introverted at times which I prefer over a sound that seems to come from way out there or too spacious sounding.
-There’s a good amount of 3d detail and micro placement, especially within the higher frequency bands.
+The soundstage in general is large and wide but it still remains personal and introverted at times which I prefer over a sound that seems to come from way out there or is too spacious sounding.
+There’s a good amount of 3D detail and micro placement, especially within the higher frequency bands.

 Transient response is excellent as well along with dynamic range and in combination, the Edition XS produces a good amount of attack with a quick recovery that seems to keep things sounding rather quick and crisp.

-I would say that the overall tonality and resolute abilities are just around 10% or less in general on the Edition XS and veered from true tonality particularly compared to the higher tier HIFIMAN headphones which puts the Edition XS at a very good price to performance ratio in my opinion.
+I would say that the overall tonality and resolute abilities are just around 10% or less in general on the Edition XS and veered from true tonality particularly compared to the higher tier HIFIMAN headphones which puts the Edition XS at a very good price-to-performance ratio in my opinion.